 Plant of the month: August

-The first plants that graced our planet needed wet habitats.
-During the course of evolution plants have adapted to changing conditions.
+The first Pachycereus pringlei needed wet habitats but during the course of evolution they have adapted to changing conditions.
 As such, cacti can be seen as among some of the most highly evolved of plants.
-To cope with arid conditions, they have modified their leaves into spines; their stems into photosynthetic organs; and their skin into a waxy cuticle.
+To cope with arid conditions they have modified their leaves into spines, their stems into photosynthetic organs and their skin into a waxy cuticle.
 They absorb carbon dioxide at night (Crassulacean Acid Metabolism), can absorb water rapidly by utilising salts in their roots and can expand and contract in response to rainfall and drought through the mechanics of ribbed stems.

 Four years ago, this Pachycereus pringlei was almost touching the roof of the Arid House at Winterbourne House and Garden.
 It was cut down and re-rooted, and earlier this year donated to us.
 In late May it was planted out on the Loudon Terrace, where it can be seen, looking at you.